al1brn/geonodes/docs/api/doc_Tree.md

          Utility which prints the configuration of a node in the console.

+        Args:
-        :param index: The unique id of the node to print
+            - index (int) : the unique id of the node to print

-        :type index: int
+        Returns:
+            None

         When a node is tweaked to obtain the expected result, the changes will be lost next time the script will be run.
 By calling `prev_node` the parameters are printed in the console and can be copied/pasted.

 ### register_node